-94. When considering mitigation strategies particular attention should be given to informal activities suspected to have a certain POPs emission potential even though it is not yet conveniently quantified.
+When considering mitigation strategies particular attention should be given to informal activities suspected to have a certain POPs emission potential even though it is not yet conveniently quantified.
 The activities within the informal sector, which might pose health risks to the workers and the population in general, include market gardening in urban areas.
 Informal sector may use and trade POPs pesticides.
 Output 2.2 in cooperation with a specialized pesticides research institution focuses in supporting the sector through introducing bio-pesticides to reduce risks emanating from such practices.
 Developing and promoting the use of bio-pesticides in this project is in line with the prevention measures to be put in place within the framework of the GEF/FAO ASP programme on the elimination of obsolete stockpiles of pesticides.
-In 1992, UNIDO has established the Regional Network for Pesticides Formulation in Asia and Pacific region (RENPAP) and has developed several alternatives to POPs chemicals, which are readily used in Asia and the Pacific and is also available in European markets.
+In 1992, UNIDO has established the Regional Network for Pesticides Formulation in Asia and Pacific region (RENPAP) and has developed several alternatives to POPs chemicals, which are readily used in Asia and the Pacific and is also available in the markets in Europe.
 Africa has not been able to penetrate the local market although some researches have been successfully piloted in many countries.

 Activities Responsibility Activity 2.2.1:Organise (in cooperation with FAO / RENPAP / MOA) an awareness raising workshop for market gardeners on integrated pest management in crop protection and post-harvest management with particular focus on the use of bio pesticides.
-SC focal point, UNIDO, FAO, NGOs, Research centres Activity 2.2.2: Review existing data and conduct national inventory of existing bio-pesticide formulations UNIDO, SC focal point, Academia, Research centres Activity 2.2.3: Facilitate field testing of bio-pesticides in cooperation with research institutions, RENPAP, FAO and farmer associations NIP implementation Committee, Academia, Research centres, UNIDO Activity 2.2.4: Support Public-Private partnership (PPP) model for the creation of a national Micro- or Small Enterprise to produce and promote the use of bio-botanical pesticides.
-Continuous evaluation will ensure adaptation and thereby success of the model.
-SC focal point, National consultants from research institutions, NGOs, UNIDO
+SC focal point, UNIDO, FAO, NGOs, Research centres Activity 2.2.2: Review existing data and conduct national inventory of existing bio-pesticide formulations SC focal point, Academia, Research centres Activity 2.2.3: Facilitate field testing of bio-pesticides in cooperation with research institutions, RENPAP, FAO and farmer associations Academia, Research centres, UNIDO Activity 2.2.4: Support PPP model for the creation of a national Micro- or Small Enterprise to produce and promote the use of bio-botanical pesticides.
+SC focal point, National consultants from research institutions, NGOs